-- 1. Sono-mama can only be applied in situations where contestants are working in ne-waza. - 2.
-In any case where the referee wishes to temporarily stop the contest without causing a change in their positions, he/she shall announce sono-mama, making the gesture under Article 4.7 while he must ensure that there is no change in the position or grip of either contestant. - 3.
-To recommence the contest, the referee shall announce yoshi making the gesture under Article 4.8.
+- 1. Sono-mama!
+(Hold positions!) can only be applied in situations where contestants are working in ne-waza. - 2.
+In any case where the referee wishes to temporarily stop the contest without causing a change in their positions, he shall announce Sono-mama!, making the gesture under Article 4.7 while he must ensure that there is no change in the position or grip of either contestant. - 3.
+To recommence the contest, the referee shall announce Yoshi!
+(Continue!) making the gesture under Article 4.8.